Chatloy/Interactive-Lab-Hub/Final Project/README.md

 by Jiejun Tian (jt587), Xiaotian Liu (xl467)

+### Group work distribution

+Jiejun Tian: in charge of contribution and implementation of the code.
+Xiaotian Liu: in charge of the documentation, the prototype building and testing.
+They both participated in ideation, designing, packaging the device and also video filming.

 ## Overview

 At start, the game will begin with a normal mode (normal Snake Game).
 A certain phrase of easily recognized music (e.g. a scale of Do, Re, Mi, Fa, So) will tune in and repeat.
 When it comes to the end of the 3rd repeat, the mode will be switched to a Creepy Mode!
 In the creepy mode, the player should operate in a conversed way, that is, to press UP for going down, press LEFT for going right, etc.